erickndava/erickndava.github.io/_posts/2018-12-27-flood-safest-spot-in-cape-town.md

 ### Getting 3D

 To get started with 3D Terrain.
 Load and activate the [Qgis2threejs Plugin](https://github.com/minorua/Qgis2threejs).(Read [more](https://qgis2threejs.readthedocs.io/en/docs/)).
 (This is one approach to getting 3D in QGIS.
 At the time of writing this post, 3D comes native with QGIS.
-Read ([more.](https://www.lutraconsulting.co.uk/blog/2018/03/01/working-with-qgis-3d-part-1/))
+Read ([more.](https://www.lutraconsulting.co.uk/blog/2018/03/01/working-with-qgis-3d-part-1/)).
+But, I was using QGIS 2.18.7, Portable gotten from [here](https://portablegis.xyz/post/get/).

 The Qgis2threejs Plugin is unique in that it bootstraps the process to have a web ready 3D model to play with.